OpenNebula/vOneCloud-docs/docs/source/infrastructure_configuration/add_new_vcenter.rst

   Fill in with UUID **uuidA** in and select host vCenterA.
 Repeat for vCenterB.

-  If a user instantiates one of these templates, the :doc:`vOneCloud scheduler <operation/host_cluster_management/scheduler.html>` will pick the right vCenter in which to instantiate the VM Template.
+  If a user instantiates one of these templates, the :onedoc:`vOneCloud scheduler <operation/host_cluster_management/scheduler.html>` will pick the right vCenter in which to instantiate the VM Template.

 .. _keep_disks_one_done: